zinggAI/zingg/docs/stepbystep/installation/Installing-snowflake-enterprise/running-async-long-jobs.md

 Using no-hup mode, we can run Zingg as a background process and even if SSH is broken it will continue to work.

-> `nohup ./scripts/zingg.sh --properties-file ~/zingg/snowEnv.txt --phase findTrainingData--conf ~/zingg/snowConfigFile.json & `
+> `nohup ./scripts/zingg.sh --properties-file ~/zingg/snowEnv.txt --phase findTrainingData --conf ~/zingg/snowConfigFile.json & `

 We can see the logs of scripts by running the following command: